progress4apple/progress.rocks/_drafts/to-act-is-the-most-natural-way-of-feeling.md

 > You’re more likely to act yourself into feeling than feel yourself into action. _- Dr. Jerome Bruner_

-Keep this in mind, next time you lurking around and wear a pajama all day long: Your behaviour highly affects the reasoning why you don't feel like starting this long-overdue project on such a day.
+Next time you lurking around and wear a pajama all day long keep this in mind: Your behaviour highly affects the reasoning why you don't feel like starting this long-overdue project on such a day.

 Also keep this in mind when you start to feel bad about your lack of achievement: Such terrible feelings can lead to even more harmful behavior - and before you knew it you are trapped in your own, self-made negative momentum.